intuit/hooks/hooks/README.md

 # Hooks

+> **Note**
+>
 > These instructions are for using the base hooks library by itself.
-Under most circumstances, it is advised to use the Kotlin compiler plugin with the DSL to limit the code overhead.
-However, if your project is Java-only or doesn't easily support Kotlin compiler plugins, it is still possible to utilize the hooks library.
+Under most circumstances, it is advised to use the hooks processor with the DSL to limit the code overhead.
+However, it is still possible to utilize the hooks library directly if necessary.

 ### Installation